 When you’re clear on your goal . . . and when you want something bad enough, you can make it happen.

-Here's one of my favorite quotes from Dr. Angela Duckworth, author of Grit: The Power of Passion and Perseverance.
+Here’s one of our favorite quotes from Dr. Angela Duckworth, author of Grit: The Power of Passion and Perseverance.

 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.

 So what’s your thing?
 Are you into buying and selling Zapotec textiles?
 Coaching writers to enter into the publishing world?
 Maybe you’re the person that your friends come to for financial advice?
 Maybe you’re an expert when it comes to repairing and tuning up bikes?

 You can turn the skills you already have into a profitable online business.

 There are actually millions of people out there who are willing to give you money . . . if you can solve their problems, right?
 Learning how to make successful decisions for your product or service is key.
 And, if you’re still reading this, now is the time to make the decision that your life is going to be better than the way it is now.
 Once you decide to make a change, do it: Back your decision up with action steps, commit to it, and take action . . . one step at a time.